 Settlement Agreement

-We know statistically that any distributive bargaining exercise is most likely to conclude mid-way between the first reasonable settlement offer and reasonable demand.
+We know statistically that any distributive bargaining exercise will most likely conclude mid-way between the first reasonable settlement offer and reasonable demand.

-In many instances, a settlement agreement may include creative solutions as described above, not typically available under traditional legal remedies.
-In addition to installing a stop light, the settlement above might include an agreement from the public works department or its driver to apologize to the injured woman, along with appropriate economic compensation.
+Often, a settlement agreement may include creative solutions as described above, not typically available under traditional legal remedies.
+For example, in addition to installing a stop light, the settlement above might include an agreement from the public works department or its driver to apologize to the injured woman, along with appropriate economic compensation.

 Once the parties have reached a verbal agreement on all settlement terms, the mediator will assist the parties in fashioning a written settlement agreement to be signed by all parties.